NEW! Read this article by Preston Vande Voort about the status of the Uniform Addressing project in Marathon County as of November 2017.

 Uniform addressing implementation

-Because local municipalities have expressed concerns regarding the financial implications of the proposed uniform addressing system policy, Marathon County will provide $20 per sign of cost-share support to municipalities transitioning to the county uniform addressing system.
+In response to concerns from local municipalities regarding the financial implications of the proposed uniform addressing system policy, Marathon County has elected to pay $1.2 million to cover the cost of the uniform addressing system.

 Town participation is required because Marathon County has jurisdiction over addressing in unincorporated areas.
-Marathon County has offered its villages and cities an opportunity to participate in the new addressing system and cost-sharing opportunities to promote the strategic goal of being the safest county in Wisconsin.
+Marathon County has offered its villages and cities an opportunity to participate in the new addressing system to promote the strategic goal of being the safest county in Wisconsin.